sahil-gaikwad94/FutureMe/README.md

 Google sign-in starts at `/api/auth/google/start`.
 State is stored in a short-lived, HTTP-only cookie and compared before exchanging the authorization code.

-## OpenRouter

-Set `OPENROUTER_API_KEY` and optionally pin a currently available free model in `OPENROUTER_MODEL`.
-The default is `openrouter/free`, which lets OpenRouter select an available free provider.
-For reproducible behavior, pin a specific `:free` model after checking the current [OpenRouter free model catalog](https://openrouter.ai/collections/free-models).
-The product remains usable when the key is absent or a free provider is rate-limited.

-## Render Web Service deployment

-1. Create a Render PostgreSQL database.
-2. Create a Render **Web Service** connected to this GitHub repository and the `main` branch.
-3. Use Node as the runtime.
-Set the build command to `pnpm install --frozen-lockfile && pnpm build` and the start command to `pnpm start`.
-The production start script applies pending Drizzle migrations before launching the web server.
-4. Add the PostgreSQL `DATABASE_URL` from the Render database, or use Render’s “Add from database” connection variable.
-5. Add these environment variables: `NODE_ENV=production`, a long random `JWT_SECRET`, `APP_URL=https://YOUR-SERVICE.onrender.com`, `OAUTH_SERVER_URL=https://api.manus.im`, `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`, `OPENROUTER_API_KEY`, `OPENROUTER_MODEL`, and `OPENROUTER_SITE_URL=https://YOUR-SERVICE.onrender.com`. `OAUTH_SERVER_URL` is only for the template’s optional Manus OAuth compatibility layer; Google OAuth is the active sign-in flow.
-6. Deploy once.
-The production start script runs `pnpm db:migrate` automatically against `DATABASE_URL`, so a Render Shell is not required.
-The migration is PostgreSQL-specific because Render Postgres is the production target.
-7. Add `/healthz` as the Render health check path.
-8. Add the exact Render callback URL to Google Cloud Console, redeploy if necessary, and test sign-in, onboarding, a scenario save, a check-in, and a chat message from the live URL.

-The server binds to `0.0.0.0` and Render’s `PORT`.
-The production build serves the Vite output from the same Node process.

 ## Safety and model limitations